City-of-Helsinki/linkedevents/linked-events-importers.md

 Imports all locations, which usually have addresses, coordinates and other metadata, from *tprek* location registry into the database.

-## osoite - Location registry
+## osoite - Address registry

 ### What is it?

-*osoite*, short for *Pääkaupunkiseudun osoiteluettelo*, is a Metropolitan location list importer.
+Let's get terminology in order.

+`address` is a field in a `location` object. `location` can have other metadata.

+*Pääkaupunkiseudun osoiteluettelo* is an address registry which only contains *addresses*.
+*osoite* is a Metropolitan *location* list importer, which creates a *location* object with only one field of *address* from the addresses imported from *Pääkaupunkiseudun osoiteluettelo*.

 Basic example would be the location of a one-off random event in a private location.
 Locations not meant to be used regularly are not usually added to *tprek*.